I have some somewhat shocking news: your child’s days in the crib are numbered. The time has come to move her to a toddler bed.

 - Talk about the transition long before you actually move her.

-- Address the new safety concerns that pop up when your child is no longer crib-contained!
+- Have a new safety plan, now that your child is no longer crib-contained!

 - Take it slow!
 Start with the nights first, then add naps later.